Meet-Bajaj/DSA/Questions/Codding Blocks/contest 6168/readme.md

-# Questions From contest : 6168
+# Problems From contest : 6168
 ---
 ## 1. Inverse Of Array
  Take as input N, a number.
 Take N more inputs and store that in an array.
 Write a recursive function which inverses the array.
 Print the values of inverted array